This post may contain affiliate links – full disclosure – read here

 If you do a neat job with them, they can become something you share with others too.
 Anyone who loves natural products will enjoy using these natural wax fire starters.

-They are so much better than commercial starters filled with nasty chemicals.
+These are so much better than commercial starters filled with nasty chemicals.
+When you make your own starter you can be sure of what is in them.

 Those of you who live in an area that produces natural pine cones can gather dry ones from the woods.
 Medium sized cones are best for this project.